 3.2 Existing projects

 Today, there are not a lot of solutions in both spheres at the same time: medicine and pollution analysis.
-But there are projects, which can analyze one of this sphere.
+But there are projects, which can analyze one of this sphere :

 Air Paca

 Air PACA is the Association Approved by the Ministry for the Environment for Monitoring Air Quality in the region Provence-Alpes-Côte d'Azur ( AASQA ).